NirEllor/Intro_To_CS/README.md

 The following folders contain python files of exercises I coded in Intro to CS course at HUJI, as a computer science student.
-The higher the number - The complicated the task.
+The higher the number of the folder - The latest the exercise was given in the course.